 Even companies with deep pockets have financial, structural, and operational restrictions that limit what they should offer sales professionals.
 For instance, a company with a product that practically sells itself already might pay low salaries while a company entering an uncertain new market might opt for higher salaries to attract game-changing talent.

-Generally, if you pay a higher percentage of compensation as commission or have higher-variance sales, you should pay variable compensation on the most regular schedule that your company can support.
+Generally, if you pay a higher percentage of compensation as a commission or have higher-variance sales, you should pay variable compensation on the most regular schedule that your company can support.
 When I worked in Cisco’s global enterprise sales, our sales cycles could be up to a year.
 As a result, our quota cycles were annualized but paid out monthly (and occasionally in advance).

-5. How can we manage the payment logistics?
+5. How can we manage payment logistics?

 Your compensation package could be the best in the world, but if you can’t pay your people on time, you’ll lose them.
 After determining a feasible logistics set-up, codify your discoveries into a handbook that everyone on the team can access.